SHYAMALSOLANKI/Prompt-Based-Self-Alignment-System-PB2S--responsibility-1st-Agentic-framework/SPECIFICATION/PB2S_v0.2.1_spec_mandate.md

 ## 1) Purpose

-A bounded, pre‑emission self‑audit loop so each reply is contradiction‑aware and EU regulations aligned, with a verifiable proof object attached.
+A bounded, pre‑emission self‑audit loop so each reply is contradiction‑aware and EU regulations aligned as only policy, with a verifiable proof object attached.

 ## 2) Normative runtime behavior (MUST=SHALL)